 The Labour Code provides for minimum working standards.
-The parties to the employment contract may only deviate from the Labour Code in a way more favourable for the employee.
+Both parties to the employment contract may only deviate from the Labour Code by being more favourable for the employee.
 Senior executives are excluded from the application of certain rules (for instance, the rules on working time).

 Maximum Working Week

 Employer’s Obligation to Provide a Healthy and Safe Workplace

 The employer must ensure the health and safety of employees in all aspects related to his work.
 He must care for both the physical and mental health of his employees; stress and burnout must also be taken into account.
 During the Covid-19 pandemic, it was naturally understood that the employer’s obligations regarding safety and health were extended to include the implementation of all Covid-19 related measures (e.g. wearing face masks, ensuring physical distance of at least 1,5 meters between people, disinfecting regularly, etc.).

 Protection from Retaliation

 Employees may be protected from sanctions when they report certain facts to their superiors or other authorities, or testify in such cases.
 The most common example is the context of sexual harassment, where the Labour Code provides that employees who denounce or testify regarding a case of sexual harassment may not be subject to retaliation.
 Similar principles exist for cases of denunciation of inequality between men and women or in cases of whistleblowing.